-\begin{remark} It is instructive to visualise $\Knum(\Ku(Y))$ as the hexagonal lattice on the plane as in \cref{fig:hexa}, where the Serre functor acts invariantly on the lattice by rotation by $\pi/3$, and the rotation functor acts by $2\pi/3$. \end{remark}
+\begin{remark} It is instructive to visualize $\Knum(\Ku(Y))$ as the hexagonal lattice in the plane, as in \cref{fig:hexa}.
+The Serre functor acts on this lattice by rotation through $\pi/3$, while the rotation functor acts by rotation through $2\pi/3$. \end{remark}